-Finally, when you log out of Sumo Logic, then log back in again, you will be redirected to the last organization you were logged into.
-You can now change between organizations using the same username and password whenever you like.
+When you log out of Sumo Logic, then log back in again, you will be redirected to the last organization you were logged into.

 If a user belongs to two different Sumo Logic organizations, they will each count as one allocated user for each organization.